157 Lambton Quay

-The NTT Tower (formerly Dimension Data Tower, 'Vodafone on The Quay' and 'Mobil on The Park') was designed by Peddle Thorp & Montgomery Architects and was completed in 1999.
+157 Lambton Quay, currently known as NTT Tower (formerly Dimension Data Tower, 'Vodafone on The Quay' and 'Mobil on The Park') was designed by Peddle Thorp & Montgomery Architects and was completed in 1999.
 The main architect on the build was Robert Montgomery and the building was built by Mainzeal Construction.
 The building was engineered by Connell Wagner Structural Engineers, (now Aurecon).

 NTT Tower comprises two parts, a modernist high-rise building constructed of concrete with exterior façades of blue glass and the refurbished and strengthened old Police Station buildings that flank the tower.
 Carparking takes up the lower tower floors to about the height of the old buildings, with office space above that.